-Under the terms of the agreements, if Dr. Fuerst is terminated other than for cause or he resigns for good reason, he is entitled to receive, in addition to unpaid salary and expenses and payment of accrued incentive compensation amounts, severance payments in the form of a continuation of his base salary in effect immediately prior to the termination for a period of six months following the termination, which are payable in consideration for and only after he executes a general release containing terms reasonably satisfactory to us.
-Termination "for cause" or "for good reason" is as defined above under "- Eric I. Richman," except that non-renewal by the Company of the agreement in accordance with the terms of the agreement does not qualify as a termination "for good reason" in the employment agreements for Dr. Fuerst.
+Under the terms of the agreements, if Dr. Fuerst was terminated other than for cause or he resigned for good reason, he would be entitled to receive, in addition to unpaid salary and expenses and payment of accrued incentive compensation amounts, severance payments in the form of a continuation of his base salary in effect immediately prior to the termination for a period of six months following the termination, which are payable in consideration for and only after he executes a general release containing terms reasonably satisfactory to us.
+Termination "for cause" or "for good reason" is as defined above under "- Eric I. Richman," except that non-renewal by the Company of the agreement in accordance with the terms of the agreement did not qualify as a termination "for good reason" in the employment agreements for Dr. Fuerst.
+Please also read the disclosure under "- Severance Plan" below with respect to "change of control" events.